GER Class 209: Preservation

 One locomotive, GER no. 229, was exhibited at the former North Woolwich Old Station Museum, which closed in 2008.
 This is the one which was sold in 1918.
 It was moved to a site near Lydney, Gloucestershire, as a static display awaiting restoration to working order in 2012.
-Now currently at the Flour Mill, undergoing restoration to working order.
+Restored at the Flour Mill, it returned to working order in 2025.

 Modelling

-A 4 mm scale kit is available from High Level Kits.
+A 4 mm scale kit was formerly available from High Level Kits.

 A 4 mm scale 3d Print-able body is available on Thingiverse.